bips-hb/bsscomparison/README.txt

-    IV.: Generate all plots for the results of Chapter I and II (Semi- synthetic and synthetic settings, different subset sizes and correlation vs dimensionality)
-    (Figures 2-8 & 10 of the paper and Figures 1-27 of the appendix)
+    IV.: Generate all plots for the results of Chapter I and II (Semi- synthetic and synthetic settings, different subset sizes and correlation vs dimensionality; corresponds to figures 2-8 & 10 of the paper and Figures 1-27 of the appendix)
-    (NOTE: you can run this script without running Chapter I & II but in this case you will need to download the raw results and save them under "./results".
-See below for the links.)
+    NOTE: you can run this script without running Chapter I & II but in this case you will need to download the raw results and save them under "./results".
+See below for the links and download options.
-    IMPORTANT: If you use our build-in R-script "download-intermediate results-medium-high.R" and get an timeout error please make sure to set an appropriate timeout limit (e.g. options(timeout=1000)).
+    ! ! !
+IMPORTANT ! ! !
+If you use our build-in R-script
+    "download-intermediate results-medium-high.R" and get an timeout error please make sure to set an appropriate timeout limit (e.g. options(timeout=1000)).

-    V.: Generate all plots for the results of Chapter III (time limits) (Figure 11 of the paper and Figures 30-57 of the appendix) (NOTE: you can run this script without running Chapter III based on the raw results in ./results.
-However, you will need to download the results of the medium- and high-dimensional settings to genrate all certification plots of the appendix, i.e. figures 30-56)
+    V.: Generate all plots for the results of Chapter III (time limits; corresponds to figure 11 of the paper and figures 30-57 of the appendix)
+    NOTE: you can run this script without running Chapter III based on the raw results in ./results.
+However, you will need to download the results of the medium- and high-dimensional settings to generate all certification plots of the appendix, i.e. figures 30-57

-    VII.: Plot the results of Stability Selection, BIC, mBIC2 and HQC (Figure 9 of the paper and Figures 58-81 of the appendix)
+    VII.: Plot the results of Stability Selection, BIC, mBIC2 and HQC (figure 9 of the paper and figures 58-81 of the appendix)

-    VI.: Simulation for Stability Selection and BIC, mBIC2 and HQC with option of perfoming only an example simualtion.xs Please see also the default parameter values in the corresponding chapter.
+    VI.: Simulation for Stability Selection and BIC, mBIC2 and HQC (with option of performing only an example simulation) Please see also the default parameter values in the corresponding chapter.